Inland Revenue Department (New Zealand): Criticisms

+Debt collection

 Inland Revenue has been criticised for what are seen as heavy handed tactics when forcing payment from debtors, specifically those owing tax arrears and child support payments, and for charging excessive penalties on debts which result in debtors falling into a cycle whereby they are unable to pay the growing amounts they owe.
 The approach of Inland Revenue has been implicated in a number of suicides and other acts of self-harm.

 The number of people threatening self-harm in phone calls to Inland Revenue has trended down consistently over the last three years.
 Between January and August 2019, 168 people contacted Inland Revenue threatening self-harm.
 That compares to 292 for the 2018 calendar year; 306 for 2017; and 334 for 2016.

+Copyright violations

+In mid-December 2025, the business journal National Business Review (NBR) banned Inland Revenue from taking out any subscriptions after the government department breached NBRs copyright by sharing 22 paywalled articles among several staff members.
+While Inland Revenue had a group subscription for 220 staff members until March 2024, this had been replaced by a single subscription for a member of its media team.
+NBRs co-owner Todd Scott confirmed that the journal had adopted a policy of pursuing subscribers for copyright violations of its content.
+In response, Inland Revenue had offered to pay NBR the sum of NZ$12,500 including GST in redress.
+NBR regarded the offer as insufficient and proposed a counter-offer, which Inland Revenue declined to pay.
+In January 2026, National Business Review confirmed that it would pursue legal action against Inland Revenue through the District Court in order to recover the costs of a full group subscription, which NBR co-editor Hamish McNichol estimated to be worth NZ$36,000 plus GST.